sandia-proj/SETGen/help/MANUAL.md

    **IP** column refers to the ip address of the VM.

    **SRC** column refers to the ip address of the source VM from which Network Traffic is being received.

    **DEST** column refers to the ip address of the destination VM to which Network Traffic is being sent.

    **INTERFACE** column refers to the network interface where network traffic is being generated.

    **METHOD** column refers to the component being used for Network Traffic generation. </br>

-   The possible values are: NetworkWrapper (Tools), NetworkWrapper (PCAPs), D-ITG, ReplayPCAP
+   The possible values are: NetworkWrapper (Tools), NetworkWrapper (PCAPs), D-ITG, ReplayPCAP or N/A

    The first row means that 1.0.0.22 is not generating any kind of traffic.